Concrete Subspace Learning based Interference Elimination for Multi-task Model Fusion: Experiments

+Figure~\ref{fig:clip-vit-b-32_concrete_adamerging_vs_adamerging} compares AdaMerging with its Concrete counterpart in terms of multi-task performance during meta-learning and test-time adaptation.
+Specifically, Figure~\ref{fig:clip-vit-b-32_concrete_adamerging_meta} shows steady performance gains during meta-learning, suggesting the mask captures shared task information.
+Figure~\ref{fig:clip-vit-b-32_concrete_admerging_vs_adamerging_tta} confirms that the Concrete mask consistently enhances performance by mitigating task interference, outperforming the baseline without the mask.

+Table~\ref{table:wall_time_cost} reports the wall-clock cost under the same single-GPU setting used in our rebuttal analysis.
+Concrete AdaMerging adds about five minutes of mask meta-learning over AdaMerging TTA, while remaining substantially cheaper than training a multi-task model from scratch.
+The learned mask is a one-time cost and adds only an element-wise multiplication when applied during model fusion.

-\textbf{Generalization experiments.} We also carry out generalization experiments on CLIP-ViT-B/32.
-For this analysis, we designate two tasks as unseen, while the remaining six tasks are considered seen.
-The experiments involve merging the CLIP-ViT-B/32 models fine-tuned on the six seen tasks, and we evaluate the performance of the merged model on both the seen and unseen tasks.
-The outcomes from two independent runs of the generalization experiments are detailed in Table~\ref{table:generalization_results_clip-vit-b-32}.
+\textbf{Generalization experiments.} Generalization experiments on CLIP-ViT-B/32 are conducted to evaluate the performance of the merged model on unseen tasks.
+Here we set two tasks as unseen, while the remaining six tasks are considered seen.
+The experiments involve merging the models fine-tuned on the six seen tasks, and evaluating the performance of the merged model on both the seen and unseen tasks.
+The outcomes from two independent runs of the generalization experiments are detailed in Tables~\ref{table:generalization_results_clip-vit-b-32} and \ref{table:generalization_results_clip-vit-b-32_2}.
+In Appendix~\ref{appendix:generalization_experiment_details} of the supplementary material, we provide additional details.

-As shown in Table~\ref{table:generalization_results_clip-vit-b-32}, both Concrete Task Arithmetic and Concrete AdaMerging demonstrate superior performance over a range of alternative techniques for a majority of the tasks assessed.
-In the first set of experiments, Concrete outperformed other task arithmetic-based methods in seven out of eight tasks, while in both sets, Concrete AdaMerging surpassed other methods in six out of eight tasks.
-On unseen tasks, Concrete Task Arithmetic significantly outperforms other task arithmetic-based methods.
+As shown in Tables~\ref{table:generalization_results_clip-vit-b-32} and \ref{table:generalization_results_clip-vit-b-32_2}, all Concrete methods demonstrate superior performance over their respective baselines.
+In the first set of experiments, Concrete Task Arithmetic outperformed other Task Arithmetic-based methods in seven out of eight tasks, while in both sets, Concrete AdaMerging surpassed other methods in six out of eight tasks.
+On unseen tasks, Concrete Task Arithmetic significantly outperforms other Task Arithmetic-based methods.
 This indicates that the learned Concrete mask can effectively capture the shared information between different tasks.
-This is helpful for transfering knowledge from seen tasks to unseen tasks.
+This is helpful for transferring knowledge from seen tasks to unseen tasks.

+\textbf{Ablation study on the test data distribution.} We conduct a series of ablation studies on the data distribution to assess the robustness of our methodology when faced with out-of-distribution (OOD) test data.
+Here, the unlabeled test data to which we aim to generalize may not originate from the same distribution as the training data.
+This discrepancy can pose significant challenges to performance and reliability.
+Tables~\ref{table:ablation_data_distribution_vit_b_32} and \ref{table:ablation_data_distribution_vit_b_16} show the results of our experiments.
+From the results, it is evident that our approach outperforms Task Arithmetic in half of the corruption types tested.
+For the other half, our method demonstrates comparable performance.
+Please refer to Appendix~\ref{appendix:test_data_ablations} of the supplementary material for more details.